dawapaljor/sft-report/src/pages/content/0-report.md

 One of the attackers can be seen in this video holding at least five poles.
 This same man was seen later with only one pole.
 Later, some other CCP supporters around the area also had poles with them.

-<iframe class="sm:w-full lg:w-3/4 h-80 "  src="https://www.youtube.com/embed/PDw2SgOgiOc?si=Jh5Tsqihs1x8A0Cm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+  <video src=" https://studentsforafreetibet.org/wp-content/uploads/2024/07/Barricade-attack.mp4"  controls class="sm:w-full lg:w-1/2 h-80 " allow="autoplay"></video>

 <figure class="">
   <img class="h-auto img-sm rounded-lg" src="/images/flagpole-weapons-at-Hyatt-Regency-15nov23-copy.jpeg" alt="CACWA in parking garage">